NIEHS/beethoven/inst/targets/README.md

 ## Merge branches

+Functions with prefix `post_calc_` merge branches, which contain various internal structures.
+Most of the branches are list of depth 1, which means `data.frame` or `data.table` objects are in each list element.
+Others are list of depth 2.

 ### Tackling space-time discrepancy

+Each source data have different temporal resolution and update frequency.
+This leads to the different dimensions across targets due to the measures to save time for computation.
+For example, NLCD targets will get N (number of sites) times 2 (2019 and 2021 per initial study period as of August 2024), whereas NARR targets will get N times $|D|$ (where $D$ is the set of dates), which equals to the full site-date combinations during the study period.
+To tackle the discrepancy across calculated targets, automatic expansion strategy is implemented by inferring temporal resolution from targets.
+Automatic expansion starts from resolving native temporal resolution from each target then proceeds to adding a provisional field year from date, which is removed after all required join operations will be completed.
+Most of the time, date-to-year conversion is performed internally in `expand` functions in `beethoven` and full space-time `data.frame` is prioritized to left join the multiple targets.

 ### Value filling strategies

+Temporal resolution discrepancy makes `NA` values in joined `data.frame`s.
+In MODIS/VIIRS targets, NDVI (a subdataset of MOD13A1 product) is based on a 16-day cycle, differing from other products on a daily cycle.
+We consider the reported date of "16-day cycle" as the **last day** of the cycle.

+* **MODIS/VIIRS**: Therefore, the `NA` values introduced by joining `data.frame`s by date field are filled in `impute_all` using `data.table::setnafill` with next observation carried forward (`type = "nocb"`) option.
+* MODIS/VIIRS targets may have `NaN` values where nonexisting values are assigned as replacements.
+These values are replaced with `NA` at first, then with zeros.
+* Other nonignorable `NA`s in the joined target will be imputed by missForest (name of the original method used; actually using `missRanger` package for efficiency).

 ### Autojoin functions

 ## Base learners

+For efficiency, GPU-enabled version is recommended for `lightgbm` and `brulee`.
+These packages need to be installed manually with modifications of system environment variables.
+Developers should consult `lightgbm` official documentation and `brulee` GitHub repository to install the proper version of each package.
+"GPU" here refers to CUDA-enabled devices produced by NVIDIA corporation.
+This does not necessarily mean that this package as a part of U.S. government work endorses NVIDIA corporation and its products in any sort.

 ### tidymodels infrastructure

+We want to actively adopt evolving packages in the `tidymodels` ecosystem while keeping as minimal dependency tree as possible.
+In this package, major `tidymodels` packages that are used in base and meta learners include--

+* `parsnip`
+* `recipe`
+* `rsample`
+* `spatialsample`
+* `tune`
+* `workflow`

 ### Cross validation

+Due to `rsample` design, each cross-validation fold will include an **actual** `data.frame` (`tibble`) object.
+It has own good for self-contained modeling practices that easily guarantee reproducibility, however, it also has limitations when used with large data and `targets` pipeline as `targets` **stores** such objects in disk space.
+Such characteristics lead to inflate the disk space for base and meta learners are training.
+Ten-fold cross-validation sets from 900K*3.2K `data.frame` take 9M*3.2K*8bytes=230GB.
+Randomization schemes for model ensemble will increase that size to 10 times and more, which is equivalent to 2.3TB and more when uncompressed.
+The current development version modifies the original `rsample`'s `rset` design to store *row indices* of the joined `data.frame` target to reduce data size in disk.

 - Object size issue
 - Tweaking object for size reduction
 - Restoration upon size